 Okay.
 This is it.
 This is the key to keeping the brain healthy or getting it healthy.
 As you might tell from some previous articles of mine, I follow Dale Bredesen, M.D., Dave Asprey’s books, and Dr David Perlmutter, a renowned neurologist, and research on Alzheimer’s and brain health.
-All of these experts call for a low carb diet, and feel gluten provokes anresponse in our gut and brains.
+All of these experts call for a low carb diet, and feel gluten provokes an inflammatory response in our gut and brains.
 They also all think that MCTs (medium-chain triglycerides), which fuel the brain, keep us feeling satisfied so we don’t crave the carbs.

 Gluten-free diets are becoming more popular these days.
 Wheat, rye, and barley all contain gluten.
 Lowered or no gluten is good for the brain, as research has found.

-Some people have gluten sensitivity, which can have similar symptoms as.
+Some people have gluten sensitivity, which can have similar symptoms as celiac disease.
 It’s officially called “non-celiac gluten sensitivity.”
-In this case, there might be intestinal leading to abdominal pain, diarrhea, vomiting, bloating, joint pain, fatigue, tingling in hands or feet, and more (similar to celiac disease).
+In this case, there might be intestinal inflammation leading to abdominal pain, diarrhea, vomiting, bloating, joint pain, fatigue, tingling in hands or feet, and more (similar to celiac disease).

 This discussion is not meant to be an exhaustive explanation of gluten and intolerance or sensitivity, but if you are having symptoms, you might want to test for food sensitivities.
 You can read the full article on Gluten here.

 - Test for Food Sensitivities.
 Eating foods that you don’t tolerate very well can cause inflammation in your intestinal tract and a myriad of health problems.

 Related Article: What Is the Gut and Brain Connection?